-Women's body talk: Perception stronger than reality?November 5th, 2012 in Psychology & Psychiatry /
+Women's body talk: Perception stronger than reality?November 5, 2012 in Medicine & Health / Psychology & Psychiatry

 How women think their friends feel about their bodies influences their own body concerns, according to a new study by Dr. Louise Wasylkiw and Molly Williamson from Mount Alison University in Canada.
 Their work, which examines the role of friends in young women's body concerns, is published online in Springer's journal Sex Roles.

 Research shows that friends influence how girls and women view and judge their own body weight, shape and size.
 What Wasylkiw and Williamson's work sheds light on, is how much of a young woman's body concerns are shaped by her perceptions of peers' concerns with their own body versus her peers' actual body concerns.

 The researchers analysed data for 75 pairs of female friends from a small undergraduate university in Eastern Canada.
 They asked the women how often they talked to their friend about four different weight issues: weight loss, exercise, appearance and food/eating.
 They also assessed the women's body image and whether they felt pressure from their friends on weight issues.

 They found that the more women felt under pressure to be thin, the more likely they were to have body image concerns, irrespective of their actual weight and shape.
 Interestingly, body talk between friends that focussed on exercise was related to lower body dissatisfaction.

 Women perceived their friends' body checking behaviors to be similar to their own.
 In addition, women's body concerns were mirrored by their perceptions of what their friends' body image concerns were, suggesting that perceptions of friends', and not friends' actual thoughts, predicted their own body concerns.